 On top of Dolby Vision and HDR10+ compatibility, the GX800 supports HDR10 and HLG, giving it the full suite of current HDR formats.
 Interestingly, Amazon Video, which is the first streaming service to feature content in both HDR10+ and Dolby Vision, prioritises the latter.
 In fact, HDR10+ content isn’t flagged as such either in the Amazon app or in the Panasonic’s menus, so you’re never sure if that’s what you’re watching.

 Netflix is also on board in 4K and with Dolby Vision, and all of the UK’s core catch-up apps (BBC iPlayer, ITV Hub, All 4 and My5) are present.
 The only pay-as-you-go movie streaming app on board is Rakuten, and it isn’t in 4K or HDR, despite being labelled so.
 The Panasonic is also lacking the likes of Now TV, BT Sport, Google Play Movies & TV, Spotify and Tidal.
+As mentioned above, the Currys-exclusive GX820, which is otherwise identical to the GX800, also has a picture-in-picture mode, which is accessed via an app called Multi-Window.

 In terms of physical connections, you get three HDMI inputs, two USB sockets, ethernet, component video, optical out and a dedicated headphone output, as well as an aerial socket for live TV.